superdesk/web-publisher/docs/templates_system/templates.rst

 gimmelist
 `````````

-Tag :code:`gimmelist` have two required parameters and two optional parameters:
+The :code:`gimmelist` tag has two required parameters and two optional parameters:

  * (required) Name of variable available inside block: :code:`article`
  * (required) Keyword :code:`from` and type of requested Metas in collection: :code:`from articles` with filters passed to Meta Loader as extra parameters (:code:`start`, :code:`limit`, :code:`order`)
- * (optional) Keyword :code:`with` and parameters for Meta Loader ex.: :code:`with {foo: 'bar', param1: 'value1'}`
+ * (optional) Keyword :code:`with` and parameters for Meta Loader, for example: :code:`with {foo: 'bar', param1: 'value1'}`
  * (optional) Keyword :code:`if` and expression used for results filtering

 Here is an example of the required parameters: